Costumes of Ecuador

 the part of Ecuador between the mountains and the sea, have perhaps

 lost most of their cultural traditions.
-Their traditional
+Their regional dress

-most cases was not as distinctive or clearly defined as the costumes of
+most cases was not as distinctive or clearly defined as the ornate

 the Sierra.
 The black community in Esmeraldas on the north

 coast has its own distinctive culture, especially in terms of music,

 dance and cuisine, but costume is not a big part of this and there is

 no traditional clothing associated with them.